DhiegoFC/IoT_for_Embedded_Devices/lessons/week_02/sources/README.md

 2. Your notebook
 3. The TVBox embedded with armbian operating system, running a SSH server.

+To access the TVBox from your computer via the SSH service, you must follow these steps:

 1. Create a Wi-Fi network by setting up your mobile phone as a Wi-Fi router.
 2. Connect your notebook and TVBox to your mobile phone's Wi-Fi network.
 3. Run Wireshark on your computer, capturing packets through its Wi-Fi network adapter.